-Get your child excited about Earth science by growing your own crystals at home!
+Get your child excited about Earth science by growing your own borax crystals at home!
 Using just a few materials, your child can start his very own borax crystal collection.
 As the crystals form, he'll get to see the process of crystallization firsthand and will grow to better understand the formation and structure of crystalline rocks and minerals.
 Try this experiment while your child is learning about rocks and minerals in school to supplement his in-school curriculum.

 Note: Adult supervision is recommended during boiling water steps and to ensure Borax is not ingested.

 What You Need:

 - Mason jar